turbonomic/trusted-charts/stable/netsil/README.md

 ## Uninstalling the Chart

-To uninstall/delete the my-release deployment:
+To uninstall/delete the _netsil_ deployment:

 ```console
 $ helm delete --purge netsil